sricheta92/sp18-202-avengers/DailyScrum.md

 #### Mangesh
 * What I did yesterday -  I did read me document
 * What I will do today - I will do presentation preparation
 * Blocker - No

+#### Prateek
+* What I did yesterday -  Worked deliverables
+* What I will do today - Prepare script for the presentation and create a checklist for submission
+* Blocker - No